 |Class Standing:||Undergraduate Sophomore, Undergraduate Junior, Undergraduate Senior, Graduate||Number of Credits:||3|

 Uruguay and Argentina serve as points of departure for understanding the complexities of the Latin American economies.
 The region faces many economic challenges but can also boast of economic opportunities and successes.
-We will observe how Latin American nations deal with resource price volatility, inequality and globalization during our three week journey.
-Areas of focus include the delivery of healthcare, inflation, exchange rate systems, property rights and the many ways that Latin American nations are impacted by the world economy.
-Course delivery will take place at the Universidad de Montevideo, on field trips within the capital city of Uruguay and on two multi-night excursions into the interior of the country.
-We will also cross the Rio de la Plata, spending three days in Buenos Aires, Argentina.
-Students will interact with local students, business people and professional government economists with the intent of gaining a deeper understanding of common economic characteristics throughout Latin America.
-Instruction will take place in English.
+In this course students will observe how Latin American nations deal with resource price volatility, inequality, and globalization over the course of three weeks.
+Topics of study will include include the delivery of healthcare, inflation, exchange rate systems, property rights and the many ways that Latin American nations are impacted by the world economy.
+Course delivery will take place at the Universidad de Montevideo, on field trips within the capital city of Uruguay, and on two multi-night excursions into the interior of the country.
+Toward the end of the course, students will cross the Rio de la Plata and spend three days furthering their studies in Buenos Aires, Argentina.
+Please note that this course is available for Area IV general education credit as participants will interact with local students, business people, and professional government economists with the intent of gaining a deeper understanding of common economic characteristics throughout Latin America.

 Back to Top

-In this course, we will visit all three areas of Uruguay, plus the capital city of Argentina, Buenos Aires.
-We'll start out in Montevideo, Uruguay with class meetings at the Universidad de Montevideo.
-During week two we will travel to Tacuarembo and spend three nights in the “campo” as guests at a working “estancia,” observing the rural towns along the way.
-During week three we will travel up the coast of Rocha and spend three nights at Punta del Diablo, a beach town bordering the Santa Teresa National Park.
-While in Rocha we will visit the Brazilian border town, Chuy.
-Before returning home, we will take the ferry across the Rio de la Plata to Buenos Aires, Argentina.
-We’ll spend three days exploring the bustling Argentinian capital city with its impressive architecture and discuss the complex economic relationships that exist between Uruguay and its much larger neighbor, Argentina.
+In this course, students will visit all three areas of Uruguay, plus the capital city of Argentina, Buenos Aires.
+The course begins in Montevideo, Uruguay with class meetings at the Universidad de Montevideo.
+During week two the group will travel to Tacuarembo and spend three nights in the “campo” as guests at a working “estancia,” observing the rural towns along the way.
+During week three the group will travel up the coast of Rocha and spend three nights at Punta del Diablo, a beach town bordering the Santa Teresa National Park.
+While in Rocha students will visit the Brazilian border town, Chuy.
+Finally, before returning home, the group will take a ferry across the Rio de la Plata to Buenos Aires, Argentina.
+The group will spend three days exploring the bustling Argentinian capital city with its impressive architecture and discuss the complex economic relationships that exist between Uruguay and its much larger neighbor, Argentina.

 Back to Top